bitovi/academy/src/typescript/2-ide-support.md

 ### Visual Studio Code

-<a href="https://code.visualstudio.com/" >VS Code</a> is Microsoft’s modern take on an IDE for app development (P.S.
+<a href="https://code.visualstudio.com/">VS Code</a> is Microsoft’s modern take on an IDE for app development (P.S.
 TypeScript is a Microsoft Open Source project).
 VS Code has built in TypeScript support for syntax highlighting, IntelliSense code completion, and linting.

 <img src="../static/img/vs-code-screenshot.png" width="100%" alt="Visual Studio Code screenshot" />

 ### Webstorm

-<a href="https://www.jetbrains.com/webstorm/download/" >Webstorm</a> is a platform by JetBrains that is loved for its great code refactoring assistance and version control integration, but it does require a paid subscription.
+<a href="https://www.jetbrains.com/webstorm/download/">Webstorm</a> is a platform by JetBrains that is loved for its great code refactoring assistance and version control integration, but it does require a paid subscription.

 <img src="../static/img/webstorm-screenshot.png" width="100%" alt="Webstorm screenshot" />